pixkk/VueTube/readme.md

 so: [pixkk.com/contributing](https://www.pixkk.com/contributing).

 If you want to translate the app, [click here](/NUXT/plugins/languages) and read the instructions.
-If GitHub is hard or uncomfortable to you, you can also send the fields translated in a text file on our [Discord](https://pixkk.com/discord) and we will implement them.
+If GitHub is hard or uncomfortable for you, you can also send the fields translated in a text file on our [Discord](https://pixkk.com/discord) and we will implement them.
 Don't worry!

 <h2 align="left">